muwenbo/ngs-reads-simulator/README.md

 0.9
 The version for testing 1bp,2bp,5bp,10bp,15bp,20bp,30bp,50bp deletions.
-The abosolute position of sequencing error are wirten to error file.
+The abosolute position of sequencing error are wirten to a file.
 Bug in score shifting is fixed.

+1.0
+Combined simulating SNPs, deletions and insertions.
+Bug exist when simulate both deletion and insertion.